JoeMrCoffee/OurNoteOrganizer/README.md

 Images are uploaded using an HTML POST to PHP which then moves the file from temporary storage to a permanent location in the 'images' directory.
 There are a couple of potential issues that could cause the file upload to fail.

 1. The directory permisions of the 'image' directory is not the correct permision level/ownership.
 On a production system with Apache running natively (i.e. VM or physical deployment) the best practice would be to run 'chown apache:apache images' for Debian/Ubuntu derivatives or 'chown httpd:httpd images' for RedHat derivatives.
 Per the Docker containers provided, running a volume passtrough can mean that the folder is running from a host that does not have the Apache user or group.
 For testing what has worked is running 'chmod 777 images' to allow write and execute access to the container.
-This method is probably not suitable for real production, but can work for those interested in playing with the project or can ensure a strong firewalled environment.
+For production environments I recommend changing the permissions of the 'images' folder inside the container
+    Run 'sudo docker exec -it web4mongo bash' <-- if you change the service name in the docker-compose remember to use the name of your container.
+    Run 'chown -R www-data:www-data images/' <-- this will be run inside the container.
+By default the container opens with root (root for the container) privilges.

 2. The file size may be simply too large to upload.
 In the Docker environment included, the default upload_max_filesize is 2 MB (this can be shown in the phpinfo.php page also included).
 To adjust this a user can change the config.ini files in PHP, but do so with caution and also bear in mind timeout time and other netwokring factors.
 This project is <strong>NOT</strong> designed to be a file upload service.